beyondcoin-project/beyondaddress.org/README.md

-# bitaddress.org
+# beyondaddress.org
-JavaScript Client-Side Bitcoin Wallet Generator
+JavaScript Client-Side Beyondcoin Wallet Generator

-Now Bitcoin addresses and their corresponding private key can be conveniently generated in a web browser.
+Now Beyondcoin addresses and their corresponding private key can be conveniently generated in a web browser.

-The bitaddress.org project provides an all-in-one HTML document with embedded JavaScript/Css/Images.
+The beyondaddress.org project provides an all-in-one HTML document with embedded JavaScript/Css/Images.
 The JavaScript is readable not minified and contains no XMLHttpRequest's (no AJAX).
 The benefit of this technique is you can load the JavaScript locally and trust that the JavaScript did not change after being